8x8-dxi/ContactNowAPI/README.md

 ### API Endpoint Request Format
 `API BASE URL/scriptName.php?`

+The API will by default return a JSON response for every request.
+If you speak XML and wish to consume the API in XML then you need to append `&formart=xml` to your requests.

 This section aims to list the various endpoints and scripts that can be used for certain type of data manipulation.